cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 Viewing continuous views
 ---------------------------

-To view the :code:`CONTINUOUS VIEW` s currently in the system, you can run a :code:`SELECT` on the :code:`pipeline_query` catalog table:
+To view the continuous view s currently in the system, you can run a :code:`SELECT` on the :code:`pipeline_query` catalog table:

 .. code-block:: pipeline

 	SELECT * FROM pipeline_query;

 Don't worry about all of the columns in :code:`pipeline_query` --most of them are only for internal use.
-The important columns are :code:`name`, which contains the name you gave the :code:`CONTINUOUS VIEW` when you created it; and :code:`query`, which contains the :code:`CONTINUOUS VIEW`'s query definition.
+The important columns are :code:`name`, which contains the name you gave the continuous view when you created it; and :code:`query`, which contains the continuous view's query definition.

 Inferred schemas
 --------------------

-Since streams and their columns appear in a :code:`CONTINUOUS VIEW` 's :code:`FROM` clause, it seems natural that they would have to have a schema already declared, just like selecting from a table.
+Since streams and their columns appear in a continuous view 's :code:`FROM` clause, it seems natural that they would have to have a schema already declared, just like selecting from a table.
 But with PipelineDB, it is strictly unnecessary to ever explicitly define any sort of schema for a stream.
-All of the type information necessary for a :code:`CONTINUOUS VIEW` to read from a stream is acquired by what is known as an **inferred schema**.
+All of the type information necessary for a continuous view to read from a stream is acquired by what is known as an **inferred schema**.
 Perhaps this is best illustrated by a simple example.

-Consider the following simple :code:`CONTINUOUS VIEW`:
+Consider the following simple continuous view:

 .. code-block:: pipeline